jeroenransijn/javascript/README.md

     });
     ```

-  - Use a leading underscore `_` when naming private properties
+  - Use a leading underscore `_` when naming private properties.
+It is just a convention, underscores don't make it a private property.

     ```javascript
     // bad